kieranrcampbell/SpatialStats/README.md

 ### Usage

+`SpatialPRo` contains two different classes - `SPData` that represents a single (tissue) sample and `SPExp` that represents the entire experiment, storing a list of `SPData`s, the sample ids and the directory and filenames of the original files.

 There is an example dataset included - to load it first load the library via `library(SpatialPRo)` then call `data(sp5)`.
 This loads an example object of class `SPData` called `sp`.
 The following can then be used to access data elements:

 #### Generic SPData methods